A timeline of my life: Why I became a holistic time management coach

 The opposite is also true.
 When you don’t spend time with the people that mean the most to you, the relationship will suffer in some way.
 Learn more about the benefits of rethinking how you manage your time.

-Holistic Time Management is your best bet for making time for loved ones
+Holistic Time Coaching is your best bet for making time for loved ones

 Traditional time management focuses on helping you be your most productive self at work, sometimes at home.
 When you set goals, create a schedule, or write a to-do list… it’s rarely encouraged or taught to include things like rest, time off, and/or self-care.